certtools/intelmq/docs/user/eventdb.rst

 The EventDB is not a software itself.

 The EventDB is a database (usually `PostgreSQL <postgresql.org/>`_) that gets filled with with data from IntelMQ using the :ref:`intelmq.bots.outputs.sql.output` Output Bot.
+Its core is the `events` table with the structure corresponding to the :doc:`IntelMQ Data Format </dev/harmonization-fields>`.
+Having the table created is required to use the EventDB.

+.. _intelmq_psql_initdb:

 -----------------------
-The events table itself
+intelmq_psql_initdb
 -----------------------

-IntelMQ comes with the ``intelmq_psql_initdb`` command line tool.
-It creates an SQL file containing:
+IntelMQ comes with the ``intelmq_psql_initdb`` command line tool designed to help with creating the EventDB.
+It creates in the first line:

 - A ``CREATE TABLE events`` statement with all valid IntelMQ fields as columns and correct types
 - Several indexes as examples for a good read & search performance

-All elements of this SQL file can be adapted and extended before running the SQL file against a database, especially the indexes.

 Having an `events` table as outlined in the SQL file, IntelMQ's :ref:`intelmq.bots.outputs.sql.output` Output Bot can write all received events into this database table.

-This events table is the core of the so-called EventDB and also required by all other sections of this document.
+In addition, the script supports some additional features supporting use cases described later in this document:

+- ``--partition-key`` - for generating schema aligned with :ref:`TimescaleDB <timescaledb>` or partitioned tables,
+- ``--separate-raws`` - for generating views and triggers needed to :ref:`eventdb_raws_table` (works also together with adjustments for partitioning).

+For full list of supported parameters, call the script help using ``-h`` parameter.

+All elements of generated SQL file can be adapted and extended before running the SQL file against a database, especially the indexes.
+Please review the generated script before applying.

+Be aware that if you create tables using another DB user that used later by the output bot, you may need to adjust ownership or privileges in the database.
+If you have problems with database permissions, refer to `PostgreSQL documentation <https://www.postgresql.org/docs/current/ddl-priv.html>`.

 -----------------
 EventDB Utilities